 Lexington County was established on 1804 from Orangeburg County (Formed from territory of Lexington County (non-functioning) in Orangeburgh District).
 The county was named for the Battle of Lexington, opening skirmish of the Revolutionary War .

-Cities and towns to be found in Lexington county include Batesburg-Leesville, Cayce, Chapin, Columbia, Gaston, Gilbert, Irmo, Lexington, Oak Grove, Pelion, Pine Ridge, Red Bank, Seven Oaks, South Congaree, Springdale, Summit, Swansea, West Columbia
+Cities and towns located in the county include Batesburg-Leesville, Cayce, Chapin, Columbia, Gaston, Gilbert, Irmo, Lexington, Oak Grove, Pelion, Pine Ridge, Red Bank, Seven Oaks, South Congaree, Springdale, Summit, Swansea, West Columbia

 Lexington County vital records can be found at the South Carolina Department of Health has copies of birth records after 1913 and death records after 1930, copies of marriage since Jan 1962 and a Divorce records since 1958.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in New York for current fees and application process.
+Please refer to the information to the Statewide Vital Records in South Carolina for current fees and application process.